Hyde Park Gardens

 Hyde Park Gardens, also known as Hyde Park Terrace consists of two roads running adjacent to the north western corner of Hyde Park, Westminster, Greater London.
 Number 1 Hyde Park Gardens runs up to Number 23 with a large private communal garden and then the road separates to allow access to The Ring and into Hyde Park and the neighbouring Kensington Gardens.
 This section contains the High Commission of Sri Lanka.
 Numbers 24 to 31 continue on a private gated road also with their own communal gardens buffering them from the busy Bayswater Road.
 They are amongst the most exclusive properties on the northern side of Hyde Park and date from the early 19th century.
 Grand white stucco fronted houses now converted into equally grand flats.
 Access is strictly controlled via 24-hour porterage.

 Hyde Park Gardens is listed Grade II in two groups on the National Heritage List for England, as 1–24, and 25–38 are jointly listed with 22-35 Stanhope Terrace.

 An early resident of 18 Hyde Park Gardens was Maria Drummond, widow of Thomas Drummond and the adopted daughter of Richard "Conversation" Sharp.
 Here is a description of a party that took place there on 18 March 1844:

 The library, designed by the architect Decimus Burton, was said to be the most beautiful feature of this particular house, where Macaulay and Archbishop Whately were also welcome visitors, and a further description of the downstairs accommodation has also survived, as follows:

+22 Hyde Park Gardens was listed as a Prisoner of War Camp, number 17, in the English Heritage Project Report, 2003 by Roger J C Thomas.

 Hyde Park Gardens Mews lies behind the houses and originally served as stables for Hyde Park Gardens.